jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 Third section text.
 ```

+There are two options for inserting or replacing headings: You can
+either insert a heading of a specific level directly or let Markdown
+Mode determine the level and type for you.
+To insert a heading of a
+specific level directly, simply use `C-c C-s #` where `#` is a number
+`1` through `6`.

+For automatic heading insertion use `C-c C-s h`.
+The type and level
+are determined based on the previous heading.
+By default the new
+heading will be a sibling (same level).
+A `C-u` prefix can be added
+to insert a heading _promoted_ (lower number) by one level or a `C-u
+C-u` prefix can be given to insert a heading _demoted_ (higher number)
+by one level.
+In cases where the automatically-determined level is
+not what you intended, the level can be quickly promoted or demoted
+(as described below).

+If the point is at a heading, these commands will replace the existing
+markup in order to update the level and/or type of the heading.
+To
+remove the markup of the heading at the point, press `C-c C-k` to kill
+the heading and press `C-y` to yank the heading text back into the
+buffer.

+As with several other markup commands, the heading insertion commands
+use the text in the active region, if any, as the heading text.
+Otherwise, if the current line is not blank, they use the text on the
+current line.

 I> Markdown.pl and several other processors allow one to omit the
 I> whitespace between the hash mark and the header text, but some
 I> processors and specifications such as CommonMark do require the